Princess Caraboo (film): Reception

 Princess Caraboo received mixed reviews.
 It holds a rating of on Rotten Tomatoes based on reviews.
 Michael Medved of Sneak Previews ranked Princess Caraboo among the best films of 1994.

-Roger Ebert of The Chicago Sun-Times noted in 1995 how the film had a "first-rate case" but was not screened for critics and vanished from cinemas quickly before he could see it on his own time.
+Roger Ebert of The Chicago Sun-Times noted in 1995 how the film had a "first-rate cast" but was not screened for critics and vanished from cinemas quickly before he could see it on his own time.
 Ebert's brief commentary also noted how films can be sabotaged by power struggles at movie studios or simply poorly promoted.